glenndehaan/carewatcherportal-message-portal/README.md

 - Run `npm run dev` in the _scripts folder

 ## App data
+#### Using JSON
-Try to do a post to http://localhost:3001/message
+Try to do a post to http://localhost:3001/api/message

 With the following body
 ```